vmwarelab/cci/Admin-Script/README.md

 ## Cloud Consumption Interface powered by Aria Automation

-This script should be used alongside the instructions for connecting a cluster to vRA as documented in Documentation
+This script should be used alongside the instructions for connecting a cluster to Aria Automation as outlined in the official Aria Automation documentation.

 You need to follow the instructions to
-* Deploy a vSphere testbed (or use an existing one)
+* Deploy a vSphere testbed infrastructure (or use an existing one)
-* Deploy the Cloud Proxy
+* Deploy the Cloud Proxy on to the testbed infrastructure when using Aria Automation SaaS
 * Create the Cloud Account in vRA
 * Make sure you have kubectl and the cci plugin installed

-You can run the script `create.sh` after updating the variables in the file and logging in.
+You can run the script `create.sh` after updating the variables in the script file and logging in.

 Edit these values in the script.